 What is the legal risk of leaving the denomination?

-There is no legal risk when a church follows the seven steps for disaffiliation required by the Texas Annual Conference.
+There is no legal risk when a church follows the steps for disaffiliation required by the Texas Annual Conference.

 What would happen to the church’s non-profit status?

 If the church votes to disaffiliate, we would still retain our non-profit status.